Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-4. Exploring a DataFrame
+4. Exploration of a DataFrame![link image 88](/icons/link.svg)

 When a DataFrame